willfleury/willfleury.github.io/_posts/machine-learning/2017-05-01-hyperparameter-optimisation.md

 ## Discussion of Available Methods

-There are 4 main types of algorithms we will discuss in this blog post.
+As discussed in the abstract, this post is not intended as an exhaustive report on the available methods and so there are some which we do not discuss.
+The 4 main types of algorithms we will discuss in this blog post are:

 * Grid Search
 * Random Search